shaunakmukherjee/iJamU-the-jamming-app/README.md

 All bugs have been fixed and the app is complete.
 The algorithm has been integrated, and the results are reflected during the 'Search' and any other functions.

-Things needed to be done to make this better, in the future would be :
+### How to run this app

-1. As mentioned in the external features, to implement the Google Maps API to seamlessly integrate the distance functionality.
+1. Just unzip all of this or clone the repository.
+Then go on your Unix command line and type : 'python manage.py makemigrations'
-2. Making the algorithm a bit more optimal, it currently runs in O(n^2) time.
+2. Then, 'python manage.py migrate'
-3. Making a complete chatting app for seamless switching of real-time messages (as in Facebook, LinkedIn, etc.)
+3. To run the app : 'python manage.py runserver (whatever port number you want)'

-### Notes on the Alpha release (1.1)
+4. Go to your browser and type 'localhost:(your port number)'

-The alpha build of the project is up and running.
+VOILA.
+The app will work !

-The Master file here contains the complete buildable code for the app, which consists of the entire front-end as well as back-end functionality.
+### Complete featues

-It contains the following functionalities :
+The complete app contains the following functionalities :

 1. REGISTRATION for new users, followed by the ADDING of the DETAILS (filling in details of genre, instruments, bio, name, etc.)
 2. LOGIN for existing users (username and password) - _subject to validation_
 3. UPDATE PROFILE for updating details as and when required
-4. SEARCH to search for users based on the same instruments/genres - one can CONNECT to interesting users
+4. SEARCH to search for users based on the same instruments/genres - one can CONNECT to interesting users _based on the non-CRUD algorithm designed by us_
 5. REQUESTS to see what requests have been sent to the aforementioned user, to either ACCEPT or REJECT them
 6. CONNECTIONS to manage connections (accepted requests) - to either view details or DELETE them
 7. MESSAGING to message the users via e-mail